kristopolous/BOOTSTRA.386/CONTRIBUTING.md

 Looking to contribute something to BOOTSTRA.386?

 Don't you worry!
-It's a whole lot fucking easier than the laundry list of rules for contributing to Bootstrap!
+It's Easy!

 **Here's how you can help.**

-## Reporting issues
+## Issues

+To file a bug you could

+ * file an issue on github.
+ * hit up the mailing list.
-File a bug, send me an email, hit me up on facebook, send me something in the mail with letters cut out from magazines ...
-I don't care ...
-I'll address your concerns if I can.
+ * send me an email.
+ * hit me up on facebook.
+ * mail me something with letters cut out from magazines.
+ * knock on my door at 4am and place into my palm, a dutifully hand-written description with annotated diagrams.

 Preferably, I like a screen shot and context.
 Here's an example of a good bug:

 > The calculations for a span4 are done in a way that centering text doesn't follow the grid rules: